 About Timothy E. Eble

-Information about the Webmaster and Author of the FCAPM
+Information about Author of the FCAPM

 Timothy E. Eble, is an attorney licensed in Ohio, Kentucky and South Carolina.He graduated from Northern Kentucky University Salmon P. Chase College of Law in 1981.
 His practice includes mass torts, product liability, complex and class action litigation.
 He has been involved in class action litigation including consumer fraud, pesticides, carcinogens in the workplace, insurance, mass torts, drugs, deceptive trade practices, violations of the WARN Act, and environmental pollution.

 He also serves as a consultant to other lawyers in various class actions and on the law of attorney fee awards in such cases.
 His trial experience includes trying cases to verdict in the state or federal courts of Illinois, North Dakota, Washington, Colorado, Florida, Texas, Alabama, Indiana, and Ohio.
 He lectures regularly on class action issues at continuing legal education seminars.
 He has also served as a guest lecturer at law schools on the topic of class action litigation.